jtenner/ason/README.md

 - ASON serialization optimizes for large object trees, at the cost of making simple serialization slightly more expensive.

-- `ASON` cannot serialize objects with more than `2^32-1` values or references in them.
+- ASON cannot serialize objects with more than `2^32-1` values or references in them.
 We have chosen to accept this limitation, because if you are attempting to serialize single objects that are 4 Gigabytes in size (at an absolute minimum), we will not pass judgment, but we will recommend refactoring.

 # Implementation

 The object that the serializer returns is a `StaticArray<u8>`.
-This array has two basic components: The `ASONHeader` object, guaranteed to be the first few bytes of the array.
-Following the `ASONHeader` is a series of Tables describing the shape of every field (organized into 8 bit, 16 bit, 32 bit, and 64 bit field tables), every reference (stored like a table of c-like pointers), every array, and every data segment (string, array of data, and static arrays).
+This array has two basic components: The Header, and The Tables.
+The `ASONHeader` object is guaranteed to be the first few bytes of the array.
 Each of the header's bytes define the length of their respective Table, in bytes.

+After the `ASONHeader` is a series of Tables describing the shape and contents of every field (organized into 8 bit, 16 bit, 32 bit, and 64 bit field Tables), every reference (stored like a Table of c-like pointers), and every possible combination of data segments, sets, maps, etc. that could be contained within an object.

-It also holds a table that defines every way objects are linked to each other within the serialized object, using the `LinkEntry` class.
+It also holds a Table that defines every way objects are linked to each other within the serialized object, using the `LinkEntry` class.
 These links must be defined, and asserted while deserializing, otherwise the garbage collection algorithm could potentially free objects, or otherwise mishandle them at deserialization time.

-One of the benefits of using a `LinkEntry` table to define the way parents are linked to children is the way this gracefully handles circular references.
-The serializer will recognize that a reference to a specific object already exists within one of the other tables, and instead of adding a duplicate reference, the LinkEntry will simply point to the existing reference.
+One of the benefits of using a `LinkEntry` Table to define the way parents are linked to children is the way this gracefully handles circular references.
+The serializer will recognize that a reference to a specific object already exists within one of the other Tables, and instead of adding a duplicate reference, the LinkEntry will simply point to the existing reference.

 Lastly, we assert that the `entryId` stored at entry `0` is the primary entry of the buffer.
-This, of course, assumes the generic type of the `Serializer` used is actually a reference.
+This, of course, assumes the generic type of the `Serializer` used is actually a reference; this is why primitive types are automatically `Box`ed when you use the ASON.serialize() function.

 # MIT License